-Visit some of Britain’s finest gardens at their summer best; Broadwoodside, Drummond Castle, Inverewe and Dunvegan Castle
+The finest gardens at their summer best: Broadwoodside, Drummond Castle, Inverewe and Dunvegan Castle

-Journey to Skye, an island of mystery and legend known for its rugged landscapes, picturesque villages, medieval castles and whisky
+The Isle of Skye, famed for its rugged landscapes, picturesque villages, medieval castles and whisky

-Enjoy the vast and dramatic landscapes of the country from great rivers, glens and mountains, sophisticated cities and picturesque villages, a cruise on Loch Ness and a ride aboard the Jacobite Steam Train
+The grand landscapes of Scotland, its rivers, glens and mountains, villages and lochs; a cruise on Loch Ness and a ride aboard the Jacobite Steam Train

-Day 1–4: Enjoy Edinburgh and surrounds including the Royal Botanic Garden, Floors Castle, Abbotsford house and a contemporary private garden at Broadwoodside.
+Days 1–4: Edinburgh and surrounds: the Royal Botanic Garden, Floors Castle, Abbotsford House and Broadwoodside.

-The tour begins at our hotel in Edinburgh and ends at our hotel in Pitlochry, with a coach transfer offered to Edinburgh on the final day of the tour.
+The tour begins at our hotel in Edinburgh and ends at our hotel in Pitlochry, with a group transfer to Edinburgh on the final day of the tour.
 Emirates and Qatar offer direct flights into and out of Edinburgh.
-Contact us for a quote and bookings.
+Contact us for quotes and bookings.